gonz-tyler/secure-client-server/README.md

-# Server-Client Command Line Application
+# Client-Server Command Line Application

 This project consists of a **Server** and **Client** application that allow user authentication and file management via command line commands.
 You can create accounts, list users, manage files, and execute commands with different authorization levels.